Shanbashir1/Better-Health-Care/README.md

 + The about page was designed to give the user a background and detail of the clinics services and values.
-+ The about page was designed using Bootstrap 4 and the color font was also used using Boostrap 4.
++ The about page was designed using Bootstrap and the color font was also used using Bootstrap.
 + The image was a image of a patient under medical care and was imported from pexels.com.
 + The text was designed using bullets points and gave the user a clear indication of the clinics values and care requirements.